kdrag0n/adevtool/README.md

 # adevtool

-Android device support and bringup tool, designed for maximum automation and speed.
+Android ROM device support and bringup tool, designed for maximum automation and speed.

 ## Features